 - Other proposed benefits: alcohol may reduce the risk of heart diseases, brain stroke, and Diabetes.

-NOTE: These “potential” benefits only associated with light drinking.
+NOTE: These “potential” benefits are only associated with light drinking.
 The reverse occurs when you binge-drink alcohol.

-Listen to this interesting video from SciShow YouTube channel about these benefits of alcohol!
+Listen to this interesting video from the SciShow YouTube channel about these benefits of alcohol!

 Disclaimer: I believe alcohol is harmful to your health, and I only show these data to help you see the whole aspects of the topic.